Felix Breden (Canada), 2013

 You will find information about the history of the Sub-Committee since its creation and annual reports through the 17th International Congress of Immunology in 2019 here:

-IMGT-NC Reports is a Review Committee of the IUIS IG/TR/MH Nomenclature Sub-Committee.
-It evaluates, names and reports new germline genes encoding immunoglobulins (IG), T-cell receptors (TR).
-Scientists submit sequences for new IG and TR variable (V), diversity (D), joining (J) and constant (C) genes and alleles to the IMGT-NC Reports Review Committee.
-The gene sequences must: (1) be derived from genomic DNA (2) include RSS flanking regions, (3) be an allele of a gene whose position is known in the corresponding IG or TR locus assembly.
-Working with the Scientist, Members of this Review Committee review and approve sequences and provide names, based on the IMGT Scientific chart rules and the IMGT-ONTOLOGY concepts of classification (CLASSIFICATION axiom) where applicable.
-Validated IG and TR germline gene sequences and their names are passed to IMGT for biocuration and addition to its database.
+Scientists submit sequences for new IG and TR variable (V), diversity (D), joining (J) and constant (C) genes and alleles to the TR-IG Review Committee.
+Working with the submitters, members of this Review Committee review and approve sequences and names, based on specific data-driven criteria and review processes.
+Validated IG and TR germline gene sequences and their names are passed to partner databases for curation and inclusion in germline gene/allele sets.

 Inferred Allele Review Committee